SCROLL DOWN TO SEE WALK-IN HOURS, WORKSHOPS & EBOLA INFORMATION:

 REMINDER: Form I-765 Application fee for OPT is $380.

-TRAVEL REMINDER: If you are traveling, page 3 of your current I-20 must be signed by OIS.
+TRAVEL REMINDER: If you are traveling, page 2 of your ORIGINAL, current I-20 must be signed by OIS.
 The signature is valid for 6 months.
 NOTE: You must be enrolled in classes.

 IMPORTANT: For those applying for H-1B status: